The Complete Guide to the UK’s Best Tennis Betting Sites

 What happens when you fancy a bet on the tennis, but there is no action on?
 Thanks to new advances in technology, virtual tennis betting is now a reality.
 Generally, they are on offer throughout the day you have plenty of option to choose from.

 Virtual tennis that is on offer at places like Coral is extremely realistic.
 Sometimes it’s hard to forget you aren’t watching the real thing!
-The major difference being a match is over in minutes instead of the hours it normally takes, as instead of playing the whole match, they just play a game.
+The major difference being a match is over in minutes instead of hours because instead of playing the whole match, they just play a game.
 It’s a great way to bet on the tennis if there is nothing else available.

 Flash markets are a pretty new way of betting and are great for those lacking inspiration or are too lazy to assess the betting field.
 Basically, the bookmaker will pose the question such as ‘will there be an ace in the next game?’
 Then you have to decide yes or no. These repeat or change and are a fun way to have a go against the operator, when you don’t really want to put too much thought into how to assess your bets.
 Flash bets are always changing and so you’ll have to keep an eye out for them.